 One of the key challenges of this project was to preserve and restore the qualities and values of a Historic Landmark 1893 High School while simultaneously providing a state-of-the-art 21st century learning facility.

-The existing classroom wings (1893-1913) were renovated to restore the original architectural style, upgrade lighting, add air conditioning, replace HVAC systems and install new data-comm-video systems.
-Renovations to the 1940 auditorium wing provided an updated theater environment, while restoring the grand style of the original architecture.
-The old basement cafeteria was removed and replaced by classrooms and support spaces.
+The existing classroom wings (1893-1913) were renovated to restore the original architectural style, upgrade lighting, add air conditioning, replace HVAC systems, and install new data-communications-video systems.
+Renovations to the Circa 1940 auditorium wing provided an updated theater environment, while restoring the grand style of the original architecture.
+The old basement cafeteria was renovated for classrooms and support spaces.

-A new dining commons area provides the campus with a much needed local space, or “heart.”
-The placement of the new entry plaza, with curved curtain walls, large skylights and interior courtyard, all allow for natural light in the centrally located commons, while providing a view of the original brick buildings.
+A new dining commons area provides the campus with a much needed common space, or “heart”.
+The placement of the new entry plaza, with curved curtain walls, large skylights, and interior courtyard, allows for an open centrally-located commons while providing a view of the original brick buildings.